shehryarusman/RecyclerPro/README.md

 # Installation

-To install BinthereRecycleThat, follow these steps:
+To install BinthereRecyclethat, follow these steps:

 1. Clone the repository.
 2. Install the necessary dependencies by running npm install.